docker/docs/content/security/for-admins/provisioning/just-in-time.md

 > **Warning**
 >
 > Disabling JIT provisioning could potentially disrupt your users' workflows.
 Users must already be a member of the organization or have an invitation to the organization when they authenticate with SSO in order to sign in successfully.
+To auto-provision users with JIT disabled, you can [use SCIM](./scim.md).
 { .warning }

 See [Manage how users are provisioned](../single-sign-on/manage/_index.md#manage-how-users-are-provisioned) to learn how to disable JIT provisioning.